This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 August 2022

 Medtronic has a Minimed 770G insulin pump and is currently working on the 780G.
 This was a real game-changer with its smartphone connectivity.
 I am already using it.
-It will became available in March of 2021.
+It will become available in March of 2021.
 To upgrade to the Medtronic 770G from an out-of-warranty pump, Medtronic will provide a 500$ credit for the out-of-warranty pump.

 The out-of-pocket cost to upgrade me from the 670G to the 770G was 899$ CAD.